marcelolerendegui/BME547_Final_Project/design/protocol.rst

      - True / False
    * - 'error_msg'
      - String with the error message
-   * - 'image_id'
+   * - 'processing_time'
-     - Image ID of the output processed image
+     - Time it took to process the image